uyuni-project/uyuni-rfc/accepted/00101-health-check-tool.md

 # Implementation steps

-### Phase 0 (before 5.0 GA):
+### Phase 0: Disconnected Setup

 #### Uyuni Health Check

 - Create RPM packages in OBS/IBS.
 - Use container images building in OBS/IBS for the different components.
-- Provide a "standalone" version only (no integration with the Monitoring stack) via an Uyuni server channel (or others so it is available for engineers or supporters).
-- Flag this as a Tech Preview.
+- Use alerting rules to detect potential issues.
+- Gathers opinions from engineers about possible improvements of metrics, dashboards and alerts.

 #### Saline

 - Research about using TCP instead of IPC sockets for Salt Master internal sockets.

+### Phase 1:

+#### Uyuni Health Check

+- Integration with the Monitoring Stack.
+Enhance the monitoring formula to enable Health Check monitoring.
+- Enhance metrics, dashboards and alerts.
+- Allow users to enhance the Promtail pipeline to add filters and/or replace patterns to be able to replace sensitive information.
+- Use the alert system to detect potential issues and provide recommendations.

+#### Saline

 - Build Saline in OBS/IBS and make it part of the Uyuni Server image
 - Saline runs inside the `uyuni-server` container.

-### Phase 1 (after 5.0 GA):
+### Phase 2:

 #### Uyuni Health Check

-- Enhance metrics, dashboards and alerts.
-- Allow users to enhance the Loki pipeline to add filters and/or replace patterns to be able to replace sensitive information.
-- Integration with the Monitoring Stack.
-Enhance the monitoring formula to enable Health Check monitoring.
+- Provide a "standalone" version only (no integration with the Monitoring stack) via an Uyuni server channel (or others so it is available for engineers or supporters).
-- Reuse configuration from "standalone" version.
+- Reuse configuration from the "integrated" version.

 #### Saline

 - Provide "Saline" inside a separated container that attaches to Salt Master TCP sockets from the `uyuni-server` container.
 - Alternatively, explore sharing Salt Master IPC sockets between containers.

 # Drawbacks